The Abyssale plugin for Figma makes it easy to turn your designs into fully editable templates that can be used directly in Abyssale.

 Install the Plugin on Figma

-Once imported, you’ll see “Figma to Abyssale” listed under Plugins → Development.
+You’ll see “Figma to Abyssale” listed

 Connect Figma to Your Abyssale Account